Recreation and sports facilities

 The Maitland netball courts have also had some significant redevelopment take place, with court upgrades, a new club house and energy efficient LED floodlights installed.
 The facility is the only one outside of Sydney capable of hosting championships, placing Maitland in good stead to host netball events as well as provide a first-class facility for community members to play on.

 Maitland's many facilities cater for a variety of sports such as croquet, hockey, tennis, cricket and soccer.
 However they do extend beyond just team sport pursuits, with seven skateparks across the city and a BMX track at the Beryl Humble Sporting Complex in Tenambit.

-Lap up the warm weather and dive into one of the two olympic size outdoor pools at East Maitland and Maitland.
-If swimming year-round is more your style there is an indoor 25m pool at the Maitland complex.
+Lap up the warm weather and dive into one of the two Olympic size outdoor pools at East Maitland and Maitland Aquatic Centres.
+If swimming year round is more your style there is a 25m indoor pool at the Maitland complex.